Familial adenomatous polyposis (FAP)

 Genes are found in all the cells that make up your body.
 They hold your genetic material (DNA) and are responsible for many things like the colour of your eyes and how tall you are.
 They also contain information that tells your body how to work and grow.
 Genes are passed on from your parents to you, which means you inherit them.

-Sometimes a gene develops a fault or mutation.
-If you inherit a faulty gene at birth, it means that the cells in your body are more likely to get changes that can lead to cancer.
+Sometimes a gene has a disease-causing alteration known as a pathogenic variant.
+If you inherit a pathogenic variant at birth, it can mean that the cells in your body are more likely to get changes that can lead to cancer.
 FAP is caused by a mutation or change in the gene called adenomatous polyposis coli (APC).
 This faulty gene leads to the uncontrolled growth of polyps, which if left untreated will develop into a cancer.

 A person with FAP has a 1 in 2 chance (50%) of passing the condition on to their children.
 Some people with FAP do not inherit it from their parents.
 In their case, they have a new change in the gene and are the first in their family to have the condition.
 They can then pass the gene on to their children.